nasa/LHASA/README.md

 The R scripts here are written to be easily understood, executed, and modified by potential users of this research.

 Full operational code is available in python at https://github.com/vightel/ojo-bot.

+## Update for version 2.0
+Although the software release process is still ongoing, a demonstration workflow similar to that used in global LHASA 2.0 can be viewed at [gitlab](https://git.mysmce.com/eis-freshwater/landslides/-/blob/master/brendan/Landslide-Case-Study.ipynb).
+This demo was created as part of the [EIS](https://eis.mysmce.com/) project funded by NASA.